Chart Color Schemes

 Romsey has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect this region.
-Notable ones include Kilmore-Wallan Bypass, Gisborne Business Park Development, C153 Willowbank Road Commercial Rezoning, and Macedon Ranges Sports Precinct.
-The following list details those likely to be most relevant.
+AreaSearch has identified 19 infrastructure projects that could impact the area's performance.
+Key projects include Kilmore-Wallan Bypass, Gisborne Business Park Development, C153 Willowbank Road Commercial Rezoning, and Macedon Ranges Sports Precinct.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.